asterisk/documentation/docs/Development/Roadmap/OpenSIPit-2021.md

----
+!!! info ""

-**Information:**  REMINDER: The Asterisk STIR/SHAKEN work was all done last year before things were finalized and there hasn't been anyone to test with until now so it's nor surprising that we have interoperability issues.
+    REMINDER: The Asterisk STIR/SHAKEN work was all done last year before things were finalized and there hasn't been anyone to test with until now so it's nor surprising that we have interoperability issues.

----
+[//]: # (end-info)

 ### George's Notes: